 Project and Policy Ideas

-Go Boston 2030 is developing an Action Plan based on our Vision Framework with goals, targets, and a bold vision and the project and policy ideas collected across the city in fall 2015.
+In order to develop the final Vision and Action Plan, we drew on the goals, targets, and a bold vision of the draft Vision Framework and collected project and policy ideas across the city in the fall of 2015.
 3,700 project and policy ideas were gathered through a story telling process, a pop-up bike trailer, and interactive roundtable discussions.
 Learn more about each phase of the process below.

 Read the Project and Policy Ideas